 Finally, when you are on a Peerpoint assignment, you will also have access to:

-- A&O research and library resources.
+- A&O Shearman research and library resources.

 What do I need to consider before becoming a legal consultant?